Stepaside, Dublin: Sport

-Local soccer (association football) clubs include Stepaside F.C, Wayside Celtic F.C. at Kilternan.
+Local soccer (association football) clubs include Stepaside F.C., and Wayside Celtic F.C. at Kilternan.
 There is also an all-weather pitch at Jamestown in Stepaside.
 While there are no Gaelic Athletic Association clubs in the area, nearby clubs include Naomh Olaf (Sandyford), Kilmacud Crokes (Stillorgan), and Stars of Erin (Glencullen).

 There are a number of golf courses, driving ranges and par 3 golf facilities in the area.
+These include Stepaside Golf Course, Stepaside Golf Centre, and pitch and putt / par-3 courses at The Burrow and Jamestown.

 People

-Former or current residents of the village have included:
+Former or current residents of Stepaside village have included: